the-turrets-dao/DAO-Governance-POC/README.md

 - *amount*: calculated by query horizon assets endpoint
 - *price:* 1.0
 #### 5. create a payment operation to send the bond back to the proposal creator
-#### 6. merge nonce account into source account of the proposal creator

 ## Execute proposal